View Patricia Wright's Obituary on greenbaypressgazette.com and share memories

 Also preceded in death by her daughter: Margaret Mary, and one brother: Edward Plog.

 Friends and family may visit at Malcore Funeral Home, University Avenue at Baird Street on Wednesday, January 29, 2020 from 9:30am until the time of the funeral.
 Funeral 11 A.M.
 Wednesday at SS.
-Peter and Paul with Fr.
-Anthony Cirignani, O.F.M. officiating.
+Peter and Paul.
 Burial in Fort Howard Cemetery.

 Grateful to anyone who was personally in contact during Patricia's disability of some six years, the family further extends its gratitude to all compassionate caregivers at the various facilities.